lochhh/e-Babylab/README.md

     Next run `docker-compose build` to force a rebuild of the e-Babylab container.

-    Finally you can restart the environment using `docker-commpose up -d`.
+    Finally you can restart the environment using `docker-compose up -d`.
 3. Next you need to perform the database migration.
 You can apply all migrations using `docker-compose exec web python manage.py migrate`.
 4. To expose new static files (e.g., JavaScript files), run `docker-compose exec web python manage.py collectstatic`.